-Consistent with 32 CFR Part 989 and CEQ regulations (40 CFR Parts 1500-1508) revised July 1, 2024, the scope of analysis presented in this PEA is defined by the potential range of environmental impacts resulting from implementing the Proposed Action and Alternatives, including the No-Action Alternative.
+Consistent with 42 U.S.C.
+4321 et seq., as amended by Public Law 118-5, as well as 32 CFR Part 989, the scope of analysis presented in this PEA is defined by the potential range of environmental impacts resulting from implementing the Proposed Action and Alternatives, including the No-Action Alternative.
 This PEA identifies, describes, and evaluates the affected environment and environmental consequences of the Proposed Action and identifies measures to prevent or minimize environmental impacts.

 The DAF has prepared this analysis as a broad program-wide evaluation of harbor activities occurring at the Vandenberg harbor.
-Programmatic analysis allows for the assessment of a group of activities or related types of activities that are similar in scope, scale, magnitude, and nature of potential impacts in accordance with CEQ regulations at 40 CFR 1501.11.
+A "programmatic environmental document" is defined at 42 U.S.C.
+4336e as an evaluation which analyzes "all or some of the environmental effects of a policy, program, plan, or group of related actions".
+Programmatic analysis allows for the assessment of a group of activities or related types of activities that are similar in scope, scale. magnitude, and nature of potential impacts.
 As a programmatic analysis, it is broadly intended to provide updated analysis regarding "a suite of ongoing, proposed or reasonably foreseeable actions that share a common geography..."
-(CEQ 2014; see also, 40 CFR 1501.11(a)(1)(i)).
+(CEQ 2014).
 Specifically, this PEA is intended to support the DAF in consideration of future internal planning with regards to continued and future users of the harbor, as well as streamline coordination and environmental analysis.
 When an individual user approaches Vandenberg SFB for harbor usage, this programmatic analysis can be referenced by the DAF to understand whether the proposed harbor use falls within emissions thresholds as identified in this PEA relative to SBCAPCD regulations.
 Additionally, that user would be required to conduct NEPA analysis for their specific action, which may include vessel transit, loading, and unloading within the harbor, but could also include other launch-related activities.
-Those EAs would consider the analysis conducted in this PEA as it relates to vessel transit, loading, and unloading within the harbor and tier from it as applicable as per 32 CFR 989.10.
+Those NEPA analyses would consider the analysis conducted in this PEA as it relates to vessel transit, loading, and unloading within the harbor and tier from it as applicable as per 32 CFR 989.10.
 Subsequent, tiered NEPA documentation need only summarize potential effects discussed within this PEA and focus on issues specific to that user's intended use of the harbor, where it differs in scope from this Proposed Action.